sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 No, currently you cannot see which recipient received which version.

 {% anchor h3 %}
-Can I export raw stats for each of my A/B test variations?
+Can I export raw statistics for each of my A/B test variations?
 {% endanchor %}

 Yes!
-Simply click the "Export CSV" button on the campaign stats page.
-The exported CSV will contain a line of stats for each individual variation you sent.
+Simply click the "Export CSV" button on the campaign statistics page.
+The exported CSV will contain a line of statistics for each individual variation you sent.

 ![]({{root_url}}/images/mc_faq_2.png)